Network Rail are currently undertaking work to replace the footbridge attached to Scarborough (rail) Bridge on behalf of the council.

 The existing footbridge is a popular crossing over the River Ouse with over 3,000 pedestrians crossing it daily.

 Improvements at Scarborough Bridge

-The new bridge over the River Ouse will connect to York Station and provide:
+The new bridge will greatly improve this crossing and connect directly to York Station.

 - a traffic-free route between the railway station, city centre and residential suburbs

 - more space for pedestrians, cyclists, pushchairs, wheelchairs and those with mobility issues